September marks the back-to-school period for many children across the UK and the end of six weeks of holiday time for parents.

 Therapies and talking solutions such as Cognitive Behavioural Therapy and Parental Counselling provide a safe, confidential space for those with stress to develop tools with a trained professional without fear of judgement.

-As a parent, it can be easy to feel like you are doing a bad job, or someone will have an opinion on how your child is raised.
-A professional setting gives parents that chance to shed that worry and get to the heart of what they are experiencing.
+As a parent, it can be easy to feel like you are doing a lousy job or someone will have an opinion on how your child is raised.
+A professional setting allows parents to shed that worry and get to the heart of what they are experiencing.

 Want to talk?
-Book a consultation with Dr Nick for your non-judgemental mental health check-up, or read more essential mental health information over at the Stronger Minds blog.
+Book a consultation with Dr Nick for your non-judgemental mental health check-up, or read essential mental health information at the Stronger Minds blog.